 Why It Matters

 Pharyngitis, or sore throat, is a leading cause of outpatient care and can be caused by a viral or bacterial infection.
 1 Viral pharyngitis does not require antibiotic treatment, but antibiotics continue to be inappropriately prescribed.
 Proper testing and treatment of pharyngitis prevents the spread of sickness, while reducing unnecessary use of antibiotics.
 2 The misuse of antibiotics can have adverse clinical outcomes such as Clostridioides difficile infections and has public health implications including encouragement of antibiotic resistance (when antibiotics can no longer cure bacterial infections).
-Antibiotic resistance is a major health concern in the United States, with 2.8 antibiotic-resistant infections and 35,000 deaths occurring annually.
+Antibiotic resistance is a major health concern in the United States, with 2.8 million antibiotic-resistant infections and 35,000 deaths occurring annually.
 3

 Results – National Averages